Liquid-radium/reDocs.ai/instructions_Labs_Recs.md

 We are currently using a "window" algorithm to maintain context, which is not the most efficient technique.
 Contributors can look into memory networks, various attention mechanisms, or Reinforcement Learning with Memory.

+# Submission Instructions

+In your forked repositories, create a `submission.md` file and detail the following in the same order :

+1) Your understanding of the codebase. (very brief, just covering a general view.
+This is given in our `README.md` file, but we want to know your understanding)
+2) Write about all the processes involved from a Machine Learning standpoint.
+We have used several novel techniques, so it would be great if you can identify those and explain them.
+(HINT : Look at the embedding algorithm)
+3) The tasks you have tackled.
+Give a description of what you have done, why you chose to use some specific method, what other methods exist and why you didn't use them.
+4) Write about the limitations of the current application, and what core changes you can make.
+(Core changes as in if you want to change the architecture of how this entire process goes about)

+## Evaluation Guidelines

+We are not focussed on the number of tasks you can manage.
+These tasks are just a small guide to what can be fixed.
+We are more interested in the clarity of the concepts pertaining to Natural Language Processing and Machine Learning in general.
+Even if you cannot solve any tasks, if you can detail points 1 and 2 in the [Submission Instructions](#submission-instructions) really well, you will have a strong submission.
+Solving fewer tasks which are done well will always be better than solving more tasks which are done haphazardly.
+The goal is to test out how well you can translate ML and NLP theory into application.